apache/mynewt-site/README.md

 1. Submit a pull request.

 ## Releasing a versioned set of MyNewt documentation
-When a new release of MyNewt occurs, the git `develop` branch of this repository should be in sync with that released version.
+When a new release of MyNewt OS and its associated tools occurs, the documentation in the git `develop` branch of this repository should be in sync with the released version.
+The following steps will create a documentation branch for the release and make it available as the default documentation from the mynewt-site.

 ### Build
 1. Merge `develop` to `master`.